 A front passenger should also adjust the seat-back to an upright position, but as far from the dashboard as possible.
-If the passenger sits too close to the dashboard, they could be injured if the airbag inflates.
+A passenger who sits too close to the dashboard could be injured if the airbag inflates.

-Reclining a seat-back so that the shoulder part of the belt no longer rests against an occupant's chest reduces the protective capability of the belt.
-It also increases the chance of sliding under the belt and being seriously injured in a crash.
+Reclining a seat-back so that the shoulder part of the belt no longer rests against the occupant's chest reduces the protective capability of the belt.
+It also increases the chance of sliding under the belt in a crash and being seriously injured.
 The farther a seat-back is reclined, the greater the risk of injury.

-Reclining the seat-back too far can result in serious injury or death in a crash
+Reclining the seat-back too far can result in serious injury or death in a crash.